-And if you’re from a certain generation, you might adore blow mold Christmas decorations.
-Think of them as the predecessor of the blow-up Christmas decorations that deflate easily and are so common these days.
-These plastic decorations have a vintage charm that harkens back to a different era.
-If you want to add them to your display, good news: There are retailers who still make and sell these, as well as websites that make it easy to purchase ones from generations ago.
+A blow mold Christmas decoration has a vintage charm that harkens back to a different era, and luckily, there are retailers who still make and sell these, as well as websites that make it easy to purchase ones from generations ago.

 No surprise: This shopping giant offers plenty of options when it comes to these sweet decorations.
 You’ll find toy soldiers, candles, reindeer, and many other seasonal items.
 Some options even light up.

 To find them, search “Christmas blow mold decorations,” and get ready for many listings.
 Be warned: the results after you hit the search button will include other holidays, such as Halloween, and other Christmas decorations (such as inflatable lawn items).
 Prepare to wade through the list.